Elizabeth Lavenza: Role in Frankenstein (2015)

-In the 2015 adaptation, Elizabeth is played by Carrie-Anne Moss and has a rather different role.
-She is played as Victor's wife and helps him to create the monster (here named Adam), serving as a mother figure for him.
-When Adam is caught and taken to a police delegacy, he gives the police officers Elizabeth's ID badge and calls her "mother", so they call her, but she says she doesn't know Adam, abandoning him.
+In the 2015 adaptation, Elizabeth (Carrie-Anne Moss) has a rather different role.
+She is Victor's wife and helps him to create the monster (here named Adam), serving as a mother figure for him.
+When Adam is caught and taken to a police delegacy, he gives the police officers Elizabeth's ID badge and calls her "mother", so they call her.
+She says she does not know him, abandoning him.

-At the ending, Adam finds his creators house, where he attacks Victor, but Elizabeth calms him down and tells him the truth about his origins.
-Victor makes his creation sleep and tries to kill him, so she tries to save him, but he accidentally kills his wife and runs away.
-When Adam is awake, he puts his mother's dead body and himself on fire as he cries "I am Adam!".
+At the ending, Adam finds his creators' house.
+He attacks Victor, but Elizabeth calms him and tells him the truth about his origins.
+Victor makes his creation sleep and tries to kill him.
+Elizabeth tries to save him, but Frankenstein accidentally kills her and runs away.
+When Adam awakens, he sets his mother's dead body and himself on fire as he cries, "I am Adam!"

 Role in Frankenstein (2025 film)

 In the 2025 adaptation directed by Guillermo del Toro, Elizabeth is named Elizabeth Harlander and is portrayed by Mia Goth (who also portrayed Claire Frankenstein).
-In this version, Elizabeth is reimagined as the niece of industrialist Henrich Harlander (Christoph Waltz) with red mid-thigh length hair, whose financial backing enables Victor Frankenstein (Oscar Issac)'s experiments.
-She is engaged to Victor's younger brother William (Felix Kammerer), though she gradually develops a deeper connection with Victor’s creation, the Creature (Jacob Elordi).
+In this version, Elizabeth is reimagined as the niece of industrialist Henrich Harlander (Christoph Waltz), whose financial backing enables Victor Frankenstein (Oscar Issac)'s experiments.
+She is engaged to Victor's younger brother William (Felix Kammerer), though she gradually develops a deeper connection with Victor's creation, the Creature (Jacob Elordi).

-Unlike previous portrayals, Mia Goth's Elizabeth is characterized as intellectually curious and morally conflicted.
-She questions Victor's disregard for life and empathizes with the Creature's suffering, serving as a moral counterpoint to Victor's obsession with creation and control.
+Elizabeth challenges Victor's lack of regard for nature and balance, and is empathetic toward the Creature's suffering, serving as a moral counterpoint to Victor's obsession with control.

 Elizabeth's storyline culminates during her wedding to William, when the Creature confronts Victor in a violent encounter.
-Elizabeth attempts to intervene but is accidentally shot, leading to a tragic conclusion that underscores the film's themes of love, guilt, and the human cost of obsession.
+Elizabeth attempts to intervene but is accidentally fatally shot by Victor.